kdl-org/kdl4j/README.md

 * All nodes should be reformatted without escaped newlines
 * Node fields should be `identifier <args> <properties in alpha order by key> <child if present>`
-* All strings/identifiers should be at the lowest level of quoting possible. `r"words"` becomes `"words"` if a value or `words` if an identifier.
+* All strings/identifiers should be at the lowest level of quoting possible. `r"words"` becomes `"words"` if a value or `words` if an identifier
 * Any duplicate properties removed, with only the rightmost one remaining
+* Replace any literal newlines or other ascii escape characters in escaped strings with their escape sequences

 formatted with 4 space indents.
 To try out your test cases, run the `TestRoundTrip` test class.